Éric Boullier: Career

 On 24 January 2014, Boullier resigned as Team Principal for Lotus F1 Team Limited.
 Gérard Lopez assumed responsibilities as Lotus F1 Team Principal with immediate effect.

 On 29 January 2014, Boullier was appointed racing director of the McLaren Formula One racing team under Ron Dennis, chairman and chief executive officer of McLaren Group.
 The announcement was made as part of a larger senior management overhaul at McLaren Group's racing unit.

 On 4 July 2018 he announced his resignation from McLaren Racing.

 In February 2019, Boullier joined the French Grand Prix organization as strategic sports and operational advisor and ambassador, and was named managing director in January 2020.

+EnduroKA

+In 2019, Boullier briefly raced in the inaugural EuduroKA Season for 2002-2008 spec Ford KAs.